Volvariella bombycina: Similar species

-The combination of a silky white cap, white stem, pink gills, pink spore print, and growth on wood is characteristic of this species and make identification of Volvariella bombycina in the field relatively easy.
+The combination of a silky white cap, white stem, pink gills, pink spore print, and growth on wood is characteristic of this species and make identification of V. bombycina in the field relatively easy.
 Some Pluteus species have a general similar appearance, and also produce pinkish to pinkish-brown spore prints, but they lack a volva.
 Amanita species grow on the ground and make white spore prints.
 V. pusilla has a small cap measuring 0.5–3 cm in diameter with silky fibers and short lines visible at the cap edge when moist; it grows in soil in gardens and greenhouses and on lawns.
 V. hypopithys has a medium-size white cap that is 2–5 cm in diameter with silky to scaly fibers and lacks the short lines at the cap edge when moist; it grows on the ground in woods.
 V. caesiotincta has a bluish-gray cap, while V. gloiocephala can be distinguished from V. bombycina by its smooth cap that is sticky when damp, and a white volva.